dstroud/dreamsequence_dev/README.md

   - Seq end: as soon as the sequence ends, it will start itself in a loop.
    - Step: start Seq when the chord sequencer advances a step.
    - Chord: start Seq when the chord sequencer advances to a step containing a chord (empty steps are ignored).
 Useful for turning Seq into a chord strummer, or to layer notes on top of the chord, building alternative chord types and voicings.
-   - Cue: start Seq when it recieves a "Start" event or the "Start" param is triggered via K1>>PARAMETERS>>EDIT>>SEQ (also MIDI/OSC mappable so this can be called by external sources).
+   - Cue: start Seq when it receives a "Start" event or the "Start" param is triggered via K1>>PARAMETERS>>EDIT>>SEQ (also MIDI/OSC mappable so this can be called by external sources).

 - “Reset on” menu option.
 Seq can be forced to reset before its normal end using this setting.
 Depending on when the reset occurs, this can prevent the sequence from reaching its end, keeping it in a suspended loop.
   - Step: reset Seq when the chord sequencer advances a step.